-Recruitment and Selection > Offers and new contracts document templates
+Recruitment and Selection > Job offer and Contract of Employment document templates

 Job offer letters start the employment relationship off on a positive note.
 They let the candidate know that they were chosen specifically and that you recognise the skills and experience they bring to your company.
 This encourages new employees to feel confident, not only of their decision to have accepted your job offer, but in their ability to perform the job itself.